2015-16 Student-Athlete Handbook

 - Introduces student-athletes to the Drahmann Tutoring Center as well as the HUB writing center.

 Our Broncos have recently claimed the following high honors:

 - Valedictorian (click here for story on Ashley Armstrong)

 - WCC Post-graduate Scholar (click here for story on Ashley Armstrong)

 - Rhodes Scholar (click here for story on Noelle Lopez)

 NCAA CHAMPS/Life Skills Program

 In 1991, the NCAA Foundation initiated efforts to create a total development program.
 Through the collaborative efforts of the NCAA Foundation and the Division 1-A Athletic Directors' Association, the CHAMPS/Life Skills Program (Challenging Athletes Minds for Personal Success) was created.

 Santa Clara University is an affiliated member of the WCC and the NCAA I-AAA.
-In accordance with the purpose and mission of the NCAA, the WCC, and the CHAMPS/Life Skills Program, the Bronco Academic Support Center mirrors these efforts by providing a number of services and programs as a part of the overall growth and experience of the student-athlete.
+In accordance with the purpose and mission of the NCAA, the WCC, and the CHAMPS/Life Skills Program, the Bronco Academic Support Services mirrors these efforts by providing a number of services and programs annually.
+Programs may include:

 - “Better than Adderall,” a series of workshops on smart sleep, smart reading and smart studying.